Turner-Engineering/autosa/README.md

 ### June 5 2024

 - Good thing that the file namer is based on the folders in the signal analyzer and not the folders on the test laptop.
 The test laptop can change within a single test, but only one SA will be used.

+### October 23 2025

+- Had some issues with the new version of Autosa, and with USB connections.
+Most of the 0.4.x bugs were fixed, USB still an issue.
+Had similar issue with fieldfox.